The Ed Mylett Show

 👤 Who Should Listen

-- Educators and academic administrators navigating the complexities and future of higher education.
+- Educators and administrators pondering the future of higher education and preparing students for a rapidly evolving world.

 🔑 Key Takeaways

-- 4.The core principle "mission first, people always" emphasizes that mission accomplishment is impossible without valuing and integrating the people involved.
+- 4.The principle of "mission first, people always" emphasizes that mission accomplishment is inextricably linked to prioritizing the well-being and development of the people executing it.

-- 5.A leader's "unguarded moments"—actions when they believe they are unobserved—are more powerful than any articulated vision in establishing trust and authenticity.
+- 5.A leader's "unguarded moments" — their actions when they believe they are unobserved — are profoundly more impactful than their scripted messages in building trust and demonstrating authenticity.

 💡 Key Concepts Explained